from-explore/Porto/README.md

 #### Principles:
 - Controllers SHOULD NOT know anything about the business logic or about any business object.
-- A Controller SHALL only does the following jobs:
+- A Controller SHOULD only do the following jobs:
    1. Reading a Request data (user input)
    2. Calling an Action (and passing request data to it)
-   3. Building a Response (MAY build response based on the data collected from the Action call)
+   3. Building a Response (usually build response based on the data collected from the Action call)
 - Controllers SHOULD NOT have any form of business logic.
 (It SHOULD call an Action to perform the business logic).
 - Controllers SHOULD NOT call Container Tasks.
 They MAY only call Actions.
 (And then Actions can call Container Tasks).
-- Controllers MUST only be called by Routes Endpoints only.
+- Controllers CAN be called by Routes Endpoints only.
-- Every Container UI folder (Web, API, CLI) will have its own Controllers, so in a typical Container, you might have three Controllers.
+- Every Container UI folder (Web, API, CLI) will have its own Controllers.